declanmidd/declanmidd/README.md

 📍 Based in Auckland, New Zealand.

-🚀 Currently working on Tweek, an student educatioal platform.
+🚀 Currently working on an student educatioal platform.

 React, Next, vanilla , flowbite, Graphql, Typescript, php, python and c#.